COMPONENTS OF A COLLEGE LIST

-Remember that top colleges and universities, regardless of your academics, should be considered reach schools and never match schools.
+Remember that top colleges and universities, regardless of your academics, should be considered to reach schools and never match schools.

-A final group of colleges or universities on your list should include a few reach schools for which the student has a lower, though still plausable, chance of being admitted.
+A final group of colleges or universities on your list should include a few reach schools for which the student has a lower, though still plausible, chance of being admitted.
 To be considered a reach school, the students’ test scores, grades, and class rank match the lower range of students regularly gaining acceptance at the college or university.